#HLWDK Daily Health Tips: Teaching Children The Right Names of Body Parts

 Posted in Uncategorized | Leave a comment

-#HLWDK Daily Health Tips: Recovering From A Stroke
+#HLWDK Daily Health Tips: In Honor Of World Stroke Day 2020

 A: Stroke as the name implies refers to an incident that happens suddenly…without warning.
 It usually occurs when the brain is deprived of some of its blood supply and consequently oxygen supply.
 This can happen when there is a blood clot in a vessel in the brain or due to a burst blood vessel leaking blood onto the substance of the brain or around the brain.
 This blood leakage can lead to undesired pressure on the brain.